Jesse Leach: Times of Grace

 Leach worked on another album with Killswitch Engage bandmate Adam Dutkiewicz.
 Leach has stated that the working title for the project with Dutkiewicz is Times of Grace.
 Their debut album was released on January 18, 2011, and has Dutkiewicz on lead vocals on several tracks.
 The album's first single, "Strength in Numbers", was released on October 15 via Roadrunner Records as a free digital download for 72 hours for those who signed up for the band's mailing list.
-The song is now available for purchase on iTunes.
 The album was made with the support of Killswitch Engage.

+On January 18, 2021, the band announced their comeback to celebrate The Hymn of a Broken Man's tenth anniversary.
+Their second album, Songs of Loss and Separation, was released on July 16, 2021.

 Other projects

-George Fisher told in "The Jasta Show", that Jesse Leach wrote the lyrics for his (Fisher's new side project called Serpentine Dominion, also consisting of Adam Dutkiewicz from Killswitch Engage and Shannon Lucas.
-He explained, “I originally was going to write stuff for the new band, and you know what?
+George Fisher stated on "The Jasta Show" that Jesse Leach wrote the lyrics for Fisher's new side project called Serpentine Dominion, also consisting of Adam Dutkiewicz from Killswitch Engage and Shannon Lucas.
+He explained, "I originally was going to write stuff for the new band, and you know what?
 Writing lyrics has just never been my thing, and we were getting down to when I was supposed to go up there and lay down my vocals.
 And Adam just said, 'Look, I'll ask Jesse to write some stuff.'
 So he wrote it, and I just said I don't want no pro-religious crap 'cause I ain't about all that.
 Anyway, so it's more just about like getting revenge against corrupt motherfuckers and shit like that.
 And so Jesse wrote a bunch of lyrics and Adam arranged a lot of it, and then when I went up there, we recorded it in his bedroom of his house.
 And, basically, I would be, like, 'No, wait.
 We've gotta change this, fix that.'
 Maybe we'd tweak a word or take a word out or take a couple words out or take some lines out.
 We just basically fucked with it, you know?
 And I went up two or three different times to work on the vocals."

 In May 2017, Leach stated on his official Instagram account that he had begun writing songs for his new hardcore punk project titled The Weapon.
 On May 20, 2020, The Weapon released their debut album, A Repugnant Turn of Events.

 Since 2020, Leach has also been sporadically releasing ambient music under the moniker The Way Back Within.